utshomax/postman-docs/src/pages/docs/sending-requests/environments/environment-variables.md

 You can edit environment variables by adding new variables, changing a variable's type and values, or deleting variables.

-> If you are working with environments as part of a team, you must have the Editor role to be able to edit the environment or change initial values for variables.
+> If you are working with environments as part of a team, you must have the Editor role to edit the environment or change initial values for variables.
 Learn more about [managing environment roles](/docs/sending-requests/environments/team-environments/#manage-environment-roles).

 To edit environment variables, select **Environments** in the sidebar and select an environment.
 From here you can take the following actions: